StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Metrics

-Metrics can be sent to the StackState receiver API using the `"metrics"` property of the [common JSON object](send_telemetry.md#common-json-object).
+Metrics can be sent to the StackState Receiver API using the `"metrics"` property of the [common JSON object](send_telemetry.md#common-json-object).

 ### JSON property: "metrics"